 - Standard: Average drivers with good driving records.

-- Nonstandard: Young, inexperienced drivers and drivers with many tickets and accidents or a reckless driving or DUI history are high-risk drivers.
+- Nonstandard: Young, inexperienced drivers and drivers with many tickets and accidents or a reckless driving or DUI history (also known as high-risk drivers).

 And then there is a fourth category: Drivers who can't convince any insurance company to sell them a policy.

 This type of driver can still buy insurance through their state’s "assigned risk" pool but they'll typically have to prove they've been repeatedly rejected by car insurance companies, and their premiums will be two to three times higher than the national average.

 Other ways to become a high-risk driver